maxtherocket/presentation-brain-hacks/brain-hacks.md

 ^ We're all creatives, technologists, artists, managers we use our brains to build things, make things happen

-^ Your brain is constantly at work, it's making decisions without you knowing

-^ Solving problems while you sleep
+^ Your brain is constantly at work, it's making decisions without you knowing, solving problems while you sleep

 ^ The source of your productivity and creativity and focus starts with a healthy brain

----

-# HELP YOUR BRAIN

 ^ Your brain needs your help to function properly

 ^ Your brain is not meant to survive in today's world

-^ Most of the time we are working agains our brain

 ^ I hope you came here because you'd like to improve the way your brain functions

 ^ Well this won't happen just by listenning to me, you'll have to take actions

-^ Your brain will resist any change and implementing new habits, you need to create structures in your life to stick to your habits
+^ Your brain will resist any change and when implementing new habits, you need to create structures in your life to stick to your habits

 ---